codingteam/loglist/docs/Deployment.md

 Target environment
 ------------------

-LogList targets Linux Ubuntu 14.04.
+LogList targets Linux Ubuntu 16.04.
 There should be `loglist` user created on the target machine, and he should have full access to `/opt/loglist` directory.

 Also there should be PostgreSQL database and the `loglist` user should be granted access to his own database instance.

-`loglist.conf` file (see it in the same directory as this document) should be deployed into `/etc/init` directory.
-It contains various settings and credentials; make sure to set them up.
+`loglist.service` file (see it in the same directory as this document) should be copied to `/etc/systemd/system` directory; `loglist.conf` should be copied to `/etc/loglist`.
+The latter file contains various settings and credentials; make sure to set them up.

 CI environment
 --------------